BrianCuellar03/GitTutorial/README.md

 git init
 ```

-# Creating Your Python Project (IDE)
+# Creating Your Python Project: Mood Checker (IDE)

 Open Your Project in your chosen IDE.
+For this project, we will make a mood checker, where the script will ask the user for their mood.
+A response will be generated based on the users input.

 I will be using Vs Code for this example: Launch Visual Studio Code and open the MoodChecker directory you created in the last step.
 Create a file in this MoodChecker folder and name it:

 ***mood_checker.py***